Further appointments: Deputy Judge President of Gauteng (2013)

 Since his appointment to the Bench in 2005, Aubrey Ledwaba, the deputy judge president of the Gauteng Division of the High Court sitting in Pretoria, has adjudicated a wide range of matters which reflects the messy, fractured nature of South Africa.

 These have included murder cases with racial undertones that have divided a community, and a country.
 Judges laying damages claims for malicious prosecution against members of the National Prosecuting Authority (NPA) who appeared to be acting in the interests of factions within the governing ANC aligned to former president Jacob Zuma.
-Rulings on the constitutionality of apartheid-era legislation that still lingers in South Africa’s democratic dispensation.
+Rulings on the constitutionality of apartheid-era legislation still lingers in South Africa’s democratic dispensation.

 Currently acting at the Supreme Court of Appeal (SCA) since 2019, Ledwaba wrote the majority judgment in the successful appeal by Pieter Doorewaard and Phillip Schutte who the North West High Court found guilty of murdering 15-year-old Matlhomola Moshoeu in Coligny in 2017.